kennytanggg/THRUX/source/quickstartguide/index-quickstartguide.rst

 ################
 Explorer Toolbar
 ################
-Explorers and other Utility tools can be found on the right side toolbar, also known as the :ref:`_index-explorers_and_utility_tools' Explorer Toolbar.
+Explorers and other Utility tools can be found on the right side toolbar, also known as the Explorer Toolbar.

 ******************************************************************************************************************************************************************************************************************************************************************